What is the Purpose of Traceability in Product Development?

 Traceability is not only mandated for safety-critical systems but also increases the understandability of complex interrelations and thus, the quality and the speed at which a project can react to change.

 By formally recording the relations between elements in the engineering process, it is possible to identify the impact a change in one element will have across the project.
-This impact analysis immediately identifies which parts of the architecture, design, tests, or software may need to be changed in order to adapt to a requested or mandated change.
+This impact analysis immediately identifies which parts of the architecture, design, tests, or software may need to be changed to adapt to a requested or mandated change.

-The individual applications are often unable to record relationships to elements outside of their repositories, and even worse, the repositories themselves are often closed or store information in proprietary formats that prevent external applications from seeing or linking to their data.
+The individual applications are often unable to record relationships to elements outside of their repositories, and worse, the repositories themselves are often closed or store information in proprietary formats that prevent external applications from seeing or linking to their data.

 Even if the technical means are provided, the lack of ease in creating the traceability information hinders adoption.
 As most projects lack a clear owner for the traceability aspect of engineering data, there is no one to “herd” the engineering team into compliance.

-Very often a project is forced to retroactively, and manually, recreate the traceability at the end of a project in order to deliver.
-This task requires engineers to stop all engineering activities, or external hires, to create excel spreadsheets or other documents to capture the links across the engineering artifacts and software.
+Very often a project is still forced to retroactively, and manually, recreate the traceability at the end of a project in order to deliver.
+This task requires engineers to stop all engineering activities, or external hires, to create Excel spreadsheets or other documents to capture the links across the engineering artifacts and software.
 Not only is this extremely expensive, but it also removes the benefit of having traceability throughout the design process.

 What is the cost of not having traceability?